 If you are new to working with an illustration or handling many at a time, it is always a good method to set up a playground for these colors.
-Personally, I have benefitted a lot with this technique of color play.
-It is always good to see how colors interact with one another and emerge as a dynamic cohesive pattern.
+I have benefitted a lot with this technique of color play.
+It is still good to see how colors interact with one another and emerge as a dynamic, cohesive pattern.
 When you set a palette, build a scheme so that each color has at least one point where it merges or interacts with each of the other colors.

-After the colors get selected and there comes a canvas or environment to play them in, it is the time to reform them in Photoshop so that the palette gets graded and turns out to be more interesting and visually appealing, or we can say more readable for the eyes.
+After the colors get selected and there comes a canvas or environment to play them in, it is the time to reform them in Photoshop so that the palette gets graded and turns out to be more exciting and visually appealing, or we can say more readable for the eyes.

 Photoshop’s Adjustment Toolkit